tchajed/sys-verif-fa25/docs/syllabus.md

 3. Verify (small) concurrent programs
 4. Articulate the guarantees of formal verification

+Hopefully you also will have had fun.

 ## Expected workload

 This class is 3 credit hours.
 That means you can expect to spend 3 hours in lecture and 6 hours outside of lecture each week.

+You'll spend most of the time on this class outside of lecture doing the assignments.
+There aren't many due dates, but you should still be putting in some time each week so you make steady progress and have time to ask questions, think about the material, re-read lecture notes, and get unstuck.
+If you start an assignment a day or two before it's due you're going to have a bad time.

 ## Prerequisites

 The two main requirements are "mathematical maturity" and "programming experience."
 Mathematical maturity means you're comfortable with the precision of using and learning new math, which is required to understand program proofs.
-Programming experience is needed since the proofs will be programs written in the Coq proof assistant (which you'll need to be able to learn efficiently), and also to appreciate the value of correct software.
+Programming experience is needed since the proofs will be programs written in the Coq proof assistant (which you'll need to be able to learn efficiently).

 You do not need to have any experience with the Coq proof assistant.